AlanJYLi/cs7641_project/README.md

 - Network visualization: run notebook visualization.ipynb
 - Prediction evaluation: run notebook prediction_evaluation.ipynb
 - Note1: we run our code on Google Colab.
 If you need to run on your local machine, some of the given paths in the notebook should be edited.
 - Note2: we saved our trained model in "model_save" folder.
-We load the trained model in network visualization and prediction evaluation.
+We will load the trained model in network visualization and prediction evaluation.